sundew28/avrillo/README.md

 ## Security

-For API authentication / security i have implemented the JWT auth instead of using sanctum or OAuth.
-JSON Web Token (JWT) is an open standard that allows two parties to securely send data and information as JSON objects.
-This information can be verified and trusted because it is digitally signed.
-JWT authentication has aided the wider adoption of stateless API services.

-Your JWT authentication key is already set in the .env or enviorment file.

-Check your .env file if the secret key is generated with hash alogorithm, an example like below
+For API authentication / security i have implemented a simple token authentication while making calls to th endpoints to grab random quotes.
+A default API key is etup for use as mentioned above.
+You will need to send this in your postman as query param as below.
+The key is already set in the .env file for you to use.
+If not a proper key is passed you will encounter a 'unauthorized' message.

 ```
-JWT_SECRET=AYBKioTi6AOI1EOEMJkmrH8vHDquUnmot4ff6w7d4XBB3WC93ceqmSMJAtW8kxco

-JWT_ALGO=HS256
+Param : api_token
+Value : p2lbgWkFrykA4QyUmpHihzmc5BNzIABq

 ```